 Robert Bartlett is the first Behrakis Professor of Hellenic Political Studies at Boston College.
 His principal area of research is classical political philosophy, with particular attention to the thinkers of ancient Hellas, including Thucydides, Plato, Xenophon, and Aristotle.
 He has published articles in the American Political Science Review, American Journal of Politics, Journal of Politics, Review of Politics, and other leading scholarly journals.
 He is the author or editor of seven books, including The Idea of Enlightenment, Plato's Protagoras and Meno, and Xenophon's The Shorter Socratic Writings.
 He is also the co-translator of a new edition of Aristotle's Nicomachean Ethics (University of Chicago Press, 2011) and the author of a forthcoming study of Plato's Protagoras and Theaetetus.

-Nasser Behnegar teaches early modern political theory, contemporary political theory, and political economy.
+Nasser Behnegar teaches classical and early modern political theory, Shakespeare's Politics, and Nietzsche.
 He is the author of Leo Strauss, Max Weber, and the Scientific Study of Politics, as well as articles on Strauss, social science, and Shakespeare.
-He is currently at work on a study of Hume and Locke.
+He is currently at work on a study of Locke.

 Christopher Kelly teaches early and late modern political theory, with special emphasis on French thought.
 He is the author of Rousseau's Confessions: an Exemplary Life, and, most recently, Rousseau as Author: Consecrating One's Life to the Truth.
 He is also the editor, with Roger Masters, of the definitive English edition of Rousseau's works.